gaurav2721/notification_service/README.md

-  models/ -> defines all the models logger/ -> sets up logger handlers -> defines handlers for all the apis external_services/ -> has logic for all the services that notification_manager would require
+  models/ -> defines all the models logger/ -> sets up logger handlers -> defines handlers for all the apis external_services/ -> has logic for all the services that notification service would require
     apns/ -> Apple Push Notification Service
     email/ -> email service
     fcm/ -> firebase cloud messaging